 Suzette Castle-Mackie Psychotherapy, BUPA registered, UKCP, MBACP

 I work with couples and with individuals providing a comfortable, safe space to create sufficient trust to explore what is troubling you.
 I am creative and collaborative in my approach and will discuss how we might work together in order to tailor our sessions accordingly.
-I offer an initial 15 minute telephone consultation free of charge, to determine what you are finding difficult and how I might help.
+I offer an initial 15 minute telephone or Zoom consultation free of charge, to determine what you are finding difficult and how I might help.